-As a recurring strategic roadmap, the Vision Plan ensures Measure Q will adapt to changing conditions, leverage additional resources, and deliver lasting benefits.
+As a recurring strategic roadmap, the Vision Plan ensures Measure Q adapts to changing conditions, leverages additional resources, and delivers lasting benefits.
 It is both a tool of accountability and a statement of community values, guiding Measure Q's role in protecting natural resources and enhancing quality of life for generations to come.